Thank you for your interest in The Overhead Wire Daily!

 I know that a lot of you really appreciate the service from reporters to advocates to professors to professionals.
 I myself also enjoy aggregating news and information to help keep folks updated on what is going on each day.
 That’s why I want to keep the service going.

-But to make this possible, I’ve decided to transition The Overhead Wire Daily from an unpaid service to a subscription service.
+But to make this possible, we changed The Overhead Wire Daily to a subscription service.
 This was a very difficult decision that I’ve been struggling with it for a while now but I hope that you all understand why.

 If you wish to support the continuation of this service, please take some time to look through the subscription options above.